machingclee/machingclee.github.io/static/media/319-stripe-for-subscription.5d1815f2.md

 ###### Upgrade and Downgrade

-Both upgrade and downgrade represents a switch between items in a `zero-sum` fashion,
+Both upgrade and downgrade represents a switch between items in a `zero-sum` fashion:

 ```kotlin-1{15,23}
 fun switchSubscriptionItemsByPriceId(